FlorSanders/FlorSandersBe/content/posts/nyc1/index.md

 ![](nyc1-ihouse.jpg)

-I want to express my sincere gratitude to the [Belgian American Education Foundation](https://baef.be/) for their invaluable support, both financially and logistically, in making this adventure possible.
+I want to express my sincere gratitude to the [Belgian American Educational Foundation](https://baef.be/) for their invaluable support, both financially and logistically, in making this adventure possible.
 The journey is just beginning, and I eagerly anticipate the experiences, growth, and discoveries that lie ahead in the heart of the Big Apple.